iResponsive/Middleware-Kibo-Integration/README.md

-This project serves as a API Proxy applciaiton to access Kibo API
+This project serves as a API Proxy applciaiton to access Kibo exposed APIs